Adults can increase their IQ throughout life, but increasing overall intelligence may be even more valuable. Learn the specific steps you should take.

-Alcoholic beverages are regularly consumed in the three countries with the most centenarians — France, Italy, and Japan.
+Alcoholic beverages are regularly consumed in countries such as France, Italy, Spain, and Japan that have high numbers of centenarians.

-Seniors who drink moderately decrease their risk of dementia by up to 60%.
-(39)
+Seniors who drink moderately decrease their risk of dementia by nearly 25%.

-But unsurprisingly, drinking excessive amounts of alcohol is very detrimental to your brain and can measurably reduce IQ.
+But, unsurprisingly, drinking excessive amounts of alcohol is very detrimental to your brain and can measurably reduce IQ.

 Most toothpastes and tap water in the United States contain added fluoride for the prevention of tooth decay.

-But this is a highly controversial practice since fluoride is a neurotoxin linked to ADHD, Alzheimer’s, autism, depression, and nervous system degeneration.
-(41)
+But this is considered a highly controversial practice since fluoride is a known neurotoxin linked to attention disorders, Alzheimer’s, autism, depression, and nervous system degeneration.

-Dozens of studies correlate fluoride with reduced IQ in both adults and children.
-(42)
+Over 70 studies correlate fluoride with reduced IQ in both adults and children.

 If it does, consider getting a filter that removes fluoride.